kedaegan/kedaegan.github.io/index.md

 layout: default
 ---

-There is a page where I can put organize my writeups.
+This is a page where I can put organize my writeups.
 Right now it is just for Hack The Box.

 In alphabetical order